ROCm/MIOpen/doc/src/find_and_immediate.rst

 Immediate Mode Fall Back
 ------------------------

-The immediate mode is underpinned by the `Find-Db <https://rocmsoftwareplatform.github.io/MIOpen/doc/html/finddb.html>`_, however it may not contain every configuration of interest.
+The immediate mode is underpinned by the :doc:`Find-Db <finddb>`, however it may not contain every configuration of interest.
 Immediate mode's behavior when encountering a database miss is to fallback to a GEMM algorithm.
 The GEMM algorithm will handle most cases, however, if the user requires performance they should run the Find stage at least once.
 Fallback's ``miopenConvolution*GetSolution`` returns only one ``miopenConvSolution_t`` structure and its ``time`` member contains negative value.
 Future releases will implement a more robust heuristic based fallback, which is expected to provide better (but still non-optimal) performance.

 Limitations of Immediate Mode
 -----------------------------